psl646/Ask_Anything/README.md

 ### Search

 Searching questions is a standard feature of Poll Everywhere.
-This search will look go through survey titles and questions.
+This search will look through questions.

 ### SMS Answer/Real-time update

-Although this is less essential functionality, I also plan to implement SMS Answer/Real-time update for responding to Ask Anything! questions.
-To do this, I will use Pusher to implement web sockets so that responses to questions register seamlessly.
+Will add an SMS feature for responding to Ask Anything! questions.
+Will also use Pusher to implement web sockets so that responses to questions register in real-time.